Robert-van-Engelen/Forth500/manual.md

 the last `ENDOF` and `ENDCASE`.
 In the default branch the `CASE` value is the TOS, which can be inspected, but should not be dropped before `ENDCASE`.

-Constant words push their value on the stack, wheras variable words push the address of their value on the stack to fetch with `@` and to store a new value with `!`.
+Unlike a `VARIABLE`, a `CONSTANT` word is initialized with the specified value on the stack.
+When the word is executed it pushes its value on the stack.
+By contrast, a word defined as a variable pushes the address of its value on the stack, after which the value can be fetched with `@`.
+A new value can be stored with `!`.

 So-called Forth value words offer the advantage of implicit fetches like constants.
 To illustrate value words, let's replace the `VARIABLE language`